ontodev/howl/README.md

     equivalent to: 'achieves planned objective' some 'assay objective'

 ## Build

 The `howl` tool is written in cross-platform Clojure.
 [Leiningen](http://leiningen.org) 2.5.2+ is required to build it.

 - `lein uberjar` builds a standalone JAR file in `target/`
+- `lein run` can be used to compile and run the command-line interface during development
 - `lein cljsbuild once` builds a JavaScript file in `target/`
-- `lein test` runs the unit and integration tests
+- `lein test` runs the unit and integration tests against the JVM
-- `lein run` can be used to compile and run the command-line interface during development
+- `lein doo phantom cljs-test` runs the unit test suite against [PhantomJS](http://phantomjs.org) (which must be installed separately)

 The [Makefile](Makefile) also contains some convenient build tasks.